 Click here for more information on Variants of the Virus that Causes COVID-19.

 Variants are identified by additional laboratory testing of specimens which are positive for COVID-19.
-The number and percentage of variants within each region are presented by where the person infected with a COVID-19 variant lives.
 If an individual person is infected with two separate variants over time, then they will appear as two separate infections on this dashboard.

 Opens pdf to download